 The person who has been the victim of the affair can experience many negative emotions, including anxiety, low confidence, humiliation, jealousy and guilt.
 They may find it difficult to let go of the memory of the event and find themselves going round in circles with thoughts of how it happened.

-to believe that the affair won’t happen again.
-They may find it hard to resist the urge to check their partner’s emails or Facebook page for reassurance and might become distressed if their partner is late home or breaks a promise.
+The injured partner may find it hard to believe that the affair won’t happen again.
+They may find it hard to resist the urge to check their partner’s emails or Facebook page for reassurance, and might become distressed if their partner is late home or breaks a promise.

 If both partners decide that they want the relationship to continue, both will have to agree to work at rebuilding trust and establishing a fulfilling partnership together.

 How can couples counselling help after an affair?

 Although an affair is a deeply personal experience for both parties, this does not mean dealing with the emotions alone.
-Counselling can be instrumental in helping both partners to address a number of issues both separately and together to help repair the relationship.
+Counselling can be instrumental in helping both partners to address a number of issues, both separately and together, to help repair the relationship.

-- Exploring the dynamics of the relationship before the affair
+exploring the dynamics of the relationship before the affair

-- Remembering that at one point things were working
+remembering that at one point things were working

-- Learning how to communicate again
+learning how to communicate again

-- Remembering what was the relationship like before things went sour
+remembering what was the relationship like before things went sour

-- Identifying the real (not assumed) issues that led up to the event
+identifying the real (not assumed) issues that led up to the event

-- Recognising what needs and wants were not being met
+recognising what needs and wants were not being met.

-It can of course be a painful process, but your counsellor can help to mediate any difficult emotions and encourage open communication.
+It can of course be a painful process, but your couples counsellor can help to mediate any difficult emotions and encourage open communication.